 Mission Codename O, my!

-Today’s O Wines 2010 Columbia Valley Red Wine was a big hit with our tasting panel.
-For a wine of under $20 (way under in the case of our offer!), this wine really delivers.
+Today’s O Wines 2010 Columbia Valley Red Wine wins this year’s WIA Award for Top Washington State Value Wine of the Year.
+This wine was made by Washington wine powerhouse, Chateau Ste.
+Michelle.
+At today’s price or just $9.99, this wine really delivers.
 There is a ton of great fruit here, with great balance on the nose and on the palate.
 Stock up on this one… While you can!

 The O Wines label was created to fund college scholarships “for low income, capable young women - so they can achieve their greatest potential through education..”
 This is a need-based scholarship that was established by the founders of O Wines, Stacy Lill and Kathy Johanson.
 The brand was acquired by Chateau Ste.
 Michelle in 2012.
 The winery continues to donate a portion of proceeds to fund scholarships.

 About today’s wine: In the glass, you’ll find a wine that is an inky dark garnet, almost black, at the center with a thin lip of ruby red around the outermost edge.
 The nose is deep and rich with mature fruit tones of a well-aged wine with aromas of leather, cacao, red, and black plum compote, mulberry, and almond.
 On the palate, the wine offers Washington-style rich nuance with walnut, baking spices, plum fruit leather, subtle coconut, and sun-dried tomato.
 Well-balanced and well-rounded, especially for the price, this wine covers all the bases and delivers a solid drinking experience from start to finish.
 This bread and butter wine is perfect for a bread and butter meal: Go with momma’s meatloaf with mashed potatoes and gravy for a soul-satisfying Saturday night family meal.